 Recycling will continue to hit the headlines in 2019.
 As the media reports the reality of how waste is managed, the public pressure on those in positions of power to implement a workable strategy intensifies.
 And change is needed.

-For further information on recovering metals from waste in recycling operations please contact us on:
+For further information on recovering metals from waste in recycling operations or if you require any information on magnetic separation products or any of the services we have available at Master Magnets, please contact us on:

 Telephone: +44 (0) 1527 65858